 After a couple days spent on the more remote slopes of Mt.
 Asahidake, I was excited to see alpine slopes that were both popular among locals and accessible, just a 40-minute drive from downtown Asahikawa, Hokkaido’s second largest city.
 Most of all, I was excited to experience the region’s world-renowned powder, one that attracts ski bums from across the world.

 I always like to ease into a day of skiing by starting on the green runs.
-While I find some mountains cater to the double black diamond crowd, I was happy to see plenty of diversity at Kamui Ski Links in terms of difficulty level.
-The green slopes were plentiful and you shouldn’t be surprised to find plenty of beginners trying their hand at skiing or snowboarding via the chairlift right in front of the main lodge.
+While I find some mountains cater to the double-black diamond crowd, I was happy to see plenty of diversity at Kamui Ski Links in terms of difficulty level.
+The green slopes were plentiful and you shouldn’t be surprised to find beginners trying their hand at skiing or snowboarding via the chairlift directly in front of the main lodge.

 Fresh Powder at the Kamui Summit

 The Kamui Gondola is an express cable car that will take you from the main lodge area all the way to the ski resort’s 751-meter-tall summit.
-The ride up was striking, with unobstructed views of the surrounding Ishikari plains, covered in a thick coat of white snowfall.
-When I exited the Gondola station at the peak, I took refuge from strong winds inside Café Mt.
-751, a restaurant that offers a panoramic view of the nearby mountains and the farmland stretching into the distance.
+The ride up was striking, with unobstructed views of the surrounding Ishikari Plains, covered in a thick coat of white snowfall.
+When I exited the gondola station at the peak, I took refuge from strong winds inside Café Mt.
+751, a restaurant that provides a panoramic view of the nearby mountain range and farmland that stretches into the distance.
 I took in the scenery with a cup hot chocolate, sitting next to a wooden fireplace, living out my best ski lodge fantasy.

 After recuperating at the café, I decided to branch out from the green runs and explore the wings of Kamui Ski Links where the intermediate and advanced level runs are located.
 To take full advantage of the region’s snow quality, Kamui Ski Links leaves several of its runs ungroomed, including a host of double black diamond slopes on the far side of the mountain.
 If you’re beyond bunny hills and pizza runs, this is where you can really dig your skis into fresh powder and rip down the mountain.